BarthazZ/XmlRDR/README.md

 # XmlRDR(XML File Reader)
-> Is a short aplikation to reading XML files with Job's ad
+> Is a short aplication to reading XML files with Job's ad

 ## Technologies Used
 .Net Framework 5.0